COVID-19 Business Resources

 These are extraordinary times and companies of all types are being impacted.
 In an effort to provide temporary relief to businesses in Concord impacted by COVID-19, on March 25, 2020, the Concord City Council voted unanimously to place a moratorium on evictions and rent increases.
 Originally in effect through May 31, 2020, in concurrence with Gavin Newsom’s Executive Order N-28-20, the City of Concord’s urgency ordinance expired on June 30, 2021.
 The repayment period is 90 days for each month of missed rent, with the cumulative time period starting July 1, 2021.

-Contra Costa County’s urgency ordinance continues to offer protections, specifically to small businesses, until September 30, 2021.
+Contra Costa County’s urgency ordinance continued protections, specifically to small businesses, until September 30, 2021.
 Small businesses are defined as independently-owned and operated businesses not dominant in their field of operation, with principal offices in California, 100 or fewer employees, and average annual gross receipts of $15 million or less over the previous three years.
 Commercial tenants must provide adequate documentation showing their inability to pay rent due to loss of income, out-of-pocket medical expenses, or government response to the COVID-19 pandemic.

 Business License Relief Program